mlafave/ampliconDIVider/README.md

 Requirements
 ------------

+ampliconDIVider is designed to run on Linux.
+It can also run on OS X, but please be aware that it wasn't primarily intended to do so.

 The following programs must be in a directory in your $PATH, with the version at least as recent as those listed here:
 * Perl v.5.8.8
 * cutadapt v.1.3
 * novoalign v.3.02.07
-* bam2mpg and mpg2vcf.pl (available from http://research.nhgri.nih.gov/software/bam2mpg/)
+* bam2mpg and mpg2vcf.pl (available from http://research.nhgri.nih.gov/software/bam2mpg/.
+It may be necessary to set $PERL5LIB to the lib/ directory within the bam2mpg/ directory.)
 * sam2pairwise v.1.0.0 (available from http://www.github.com/mlafave/sam2pairwise)
 * samtools v.0.1.19-44428cd
 * bamtools v.2.3.0